Apollo 7 astronaut Walter Cunningham dead at 90

 People are also reading…

-NASA said Cunningham, Eisele and Schirra flew a near-perfect mission.
-Their spacecraft performed so well, the agency sent the next crew — Apollo 8 — to orbit the moon as a prelude to the Apollo 11 moon landing in July 1969.
+NASA said Cunningham, Eisele and Schirra' flew a near perfect mission.
+Their spacecraft performed so well that the agency sent the next crew, Apollo 8, to orbit the moon as a prelude to the Apollo 11 moon landing in July 1969.

+NASA Administrator Bill Nelson said Tuesday that Cunningham was “above all” an explorer whose work also laid the foundation for the agency’s new Artemis moon program.

 The Apollo 7 astronauts also won a special Emmy award for their daily television reports from orbit, during which they clowned around, held up humorous signs and educated earthlings about space flight.